seriy379/linear-regression/README.md

 `parcel index.html`

-Open in your brawser http://localhost:1234
+Open in your browser http://localhost:1234